Albert d'Orville: Life

-Evaluation

 For the rest of the journey back from Goa to Europe, Grueber was accompanied by Heinrich Roth, a Jesuit Sanskrit scholar.
 On arrival in Rome in 1664 Grueber gave an account of their odyssey.
 Numerous and interesting observations - geographical, cultural, socio-religious - were made on the countries traveled across and people encountered.
-With regard to finding a shorter route to China the exploratory journey was a failure: travelers continued, and for many years, to go by ship form Goa to Macau and China...
-The overland journey was too long, hazardous and thoroughly exhausting...
+With regard to finding a shorter route to China the exploratory journey was a failure: travelers continued, and for many years, to go by ship form Goa to Macau and China.
+The overland journey was too long, hazardous and thoroughly exhausting.